Munro College: Historic buildings

 Munro College was the first high school in the English-speaking Caribbean to have a grid-connected wind turbine energy source.
 The 225 kilowatt generator was commissioned in 1996, making Munro College a pioneer leader in renewable energy sources in the Caribbean.
+Additionally Munro College host one of thirteen broadband seismograph stations in the Jamaica Seismograph Network (JSN) used for the continuous monitoring of seismic activity.